✦ Scandinavian-inspired design, curated for modern living

 Energy Efficiency

 Energy efficiency can make a big difference in both performance and operating cost, especially with a 70 L dehumidifier that may run for long periods.
-You’ll save the most by choosing an ENERGY STAR model, since these units often use 30% to 50% less electricity than standard options while still removing moisture effectively.
-Check the pints removed per kWh rating, because a higher number means better efficiency.
+You’ll save the most by choosing an ENERGY STAR model, since these units often use less electricity than standard options while still removing moisture effectively.
+Check the pints removed per kWh rating if it is available, because a higher number means better efficiency.
 Smart humidity control and programmable timers can cut wasted runtime by matching output to actual room conditions.
 You should also keep the unit clean; washing filters and inspecting drainage helps it work less hard and last longer.
-Over a year, an efficient model can lower electricity bills by up to 50% compared with a non-certified dehumidifier.
+Over time, an efficient model can help lower operating costs compared with a non-certified dehumidifier.

 Safety Features